2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 You'll first need a VPN connection betwixt the clearinghouse and the Azure virtual network where your adjudication application lives.
 I can't provide a step-by-step for this since it will depend on the clearinghouse, but Microsoft has a [tutorial](https://learn.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal) for a site-to-site VPN Gateway connection.
 This is always the tricky part and will probably involve some back and forth with the clearinghouse technician.
 You probably won't get it right the first time, so be prepared for this to potentially take a few days to get squared away.

 The frustrating thing is that the Azure VPN Gateway lacks real-time [logging](https://learn.microsoft.com/en-us/azure/vpn-gateway/troubleshoot-vpn-with-azure-diagnostics) which makes troubleshooting a slog.
 Below are my suggestions for items to check.
 The Azure VPN Gateway resource itself doesn't have a lot of configuration.
 Most of the settings for the configuration are found on the connection listed in the **Connections** blade of the VPN Gateway resource in the portal.
-The connection resource will have a link to the associate local network gateway resource that defines certain properties for the clearinghouse's side of the connection.
+The connection resource will have a link to the associated local network gateway resource that defines certain properties for the clearinghouse's side of the connection.

 - Check Microsoft's recommended [site-to-site VPN troubleshooting](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-troubleshoot-site-to-site-cannot-connect) list.
 - Ensure that the basic configuration items are correct, like the pre-shared key (PSK) and IPSec peer addresses (yours and the clearinghouse's side).